Spin Key-Value Store

 Configuration

-Good news - Spin will take care of setting up your key value store.
-However, in order to make sure your Spin application has permission to access the key value store, you must add the key_value_stores = ["default"] line in the [component.<component-name>] section of the spin.toml file, for each component which needs access to the key-value store.
-This line is necessary to communicate to Spin that a given component has access to the default key value store.
+Good news - Spin will take care of setting up your Key Value store.
+However, in order to make sure your Spin application has permission to access the Key Value store, you must add the key_value_stores = ["default"] line in the [component.<component-name>] section of the spin.toml file, for each component which needs access to the Key Value store.
+This line is necessary to communicate to Spin that a given component has access to the default Key Value store.
 A newly scaffolded Spin application will not have this line; you will need to add it.

 Note: [component.spin_key_value] contains the name of the component.
 If you used a different name, when creating the application, this sections name would be different.